 - In an emergency: the side walker's responsibility is to stay with the rider.
 Unless the instructor directs riders to be dismounted, keep your rider mounted.
 Immediately provide full support with a pelvic or thigh hold.
 If directed to dismount a rider, do so as quickly and safely as possible.
-Remove dismounted riders (unless injured) from the arena immediately and stay with them.
-Side walkers may be dismissed from a rider by the instructor to call 911. - Introduce yourself to your rider and accompany him/her into the arena.
+Remove dismounted riders (unless injured) from the arena immediately and stay with them\ or hand off to the caregiver.
+Sidewalkers may be dismissed from a rider by the instructor to call 911. - Introduce yourself to your rider and accompany him/her into the arena.
 Riders may not enter the arena unaccompanied.
 Ensure the rider is properly attired (boot with a small heel, long pants, jackets done up, helmet, transfer belt).
-Remain within arm's reach of a rider at all times. - Riders may not mount until directed by the instructor.
-During mounting, follow the instructor's directions for assisting the rider.
-Feet are not put in stirrups at the ram.
-Provide full support (pelvic or thigh hold) from the time the rider gets on the horse until you halt in the middle of the arena for the start of class.
-The instructor will direct what support is needed for each rider after this point. - The instructor will also adjust tack (stirrup length, girth) at this time.
-If you notice changes need to be made during the lesson, inform the instructor immediately. - Walk at the rider's knee.
+Remain within arm's reach of a rider at all times. - ≦ Riders may not mount until directed by the instructor.
+Make sure to check the girth or cinch before mounting.
+During mounting, provide full support (pelvic or thigh hold) from the time the rider gets on the horse until you halt to check stirrups etc and then move to the middle of the arena for the start of class.
+The instructor will direct what support is needed for each rider after this point. - Walk at the rider's knee.
 Avoid leaning on the horse and keep hands free, not in your pockets.
 Inform the instructor if you need to stop for any reason (switch sides, tie a shoe, etc.).
 Do not leave your rider's side until someone has taken your place. - Remember to be patient and give your rider time to process instructions.
+Break a task down into smaller steps or ask the instructor for suggestions.

-Break a task down into smaller steps or ask the instructor for suggestions on how to help your rider accomplish something. - When correcting balance and positioning, let the rider try to correct it themselves first.
+- When correcting balance and positioning, let the rider try to correct it themselves first.
 If assistance is necessary, begin with legs, move up to hips, torso, and then shoulders.
 Be gentle and smooth, as some riders have very stiff joints. - If a rider removes his/her helmet, immediately ask the horse leader to halt the horse and inform the instructor.